Where Does Cashmere Come From and How Is It Made?

 The goats have an outer coarse 'guard' hair and then beneath is the soft cashmere undercoat, The cashmere hairs are hollow and very fine so they trap air which keeps them really cosy in the cold climate.
 The colder it is the longer the undercoat will grow.

 The best pure cashmere comes from animals that live in Inner Mongolia, not outer, Inner.
-They are high up in the Himalayas where it gets really, I mean really, cold in the winter, below -40 degrees.
+They are live in high altitudes where it gets really, I mean really, cold in the winter, below -40 degrees.
 This produces a need to grow the longest finest hair.
 The fitter the goat, the finer the hair, preferring the climate whilst roaming the Gobi desert.
-They might look fat and content in the Australian bush but they are happiest in the cold Himalayas.
+They might look fat and content in the Australian bush but they are happiest in the coldest of climates.

 Cashmere Fibres